gitlabhq/gitlabhq/doc/install/pivotal/index.md

 ## Features

-The GitLab Pivotal Tile is based on [Enterprise Edition Premium] and includes nearly all of its features.
+The GitLab Pivotal Tile is based on [Premium] and includes nearly all of its features.
 The features in Premium but _not_ supported on the Tile are:

 * PostgreSQL
 * Pages